– and the West Highland Railway

-Anyway, if you’ve followed this so far, with the help of another of these vivid, hi-tech, wonderfully illuminating graphics (or wee ink sketches, as I call them) you can see above that there were then lines going to the four points of the compass here.
+Anyway, if you’ve followed this so far, with the help of another of these vivid, hi-tech, wonderfully illuminating graphics (or wee untidy sketches, as I call them) you can see above that there were then lines going to the four points of the compass here.
 Eventually, the two rival companies decided to join them by a curving ‘spur’ (as railway folk call it).
 As it turned out, when the earlier line from the east to this junction community was closed in 1965, the spur became vital – as all services to Oban had to go this way.
 That’s why Oban-bound trains depart north and suddenly lurch off to the left (westwards) to rumble down to the original line.
 You can see the connection, half-way along and to the left of the Fort William train (below).

 I had time to mull all this over fairly recently, while waiting for my wife to depart on to a morning Fort William train that was timetabled for 10.21.
 The ScotRail man on the platform had a dire warning about making sure we didn’t get on the next train through as that was going to Oban.
 Sure enough, a train appeared and we watched an old couple, with their equally old greyhound, bundle themselves on to it, then bundle themselves back off again in much haste and disorder.
 And there were a few near disasters for other rucksack-carrying visitors, who hesitated by the platform edge.
 Uncertainty hung around as an unwanted travelling companion.
 A platform announcement would have been nice.
-Perhaps that pantomime goes on every day in the summer when first time travellers of all nationalities find themselves making connections here.
+Perhaps that pantomime goes on every day in the summer when first time visitors of all nationalities find themselves making connections here.

 Crianlarich is not only where road and rail meet.
 Other business for the village arrives on foot, as it’s on the West Highland Way, the official Glasgow to Fort William footpath.
 Thirsty walkers come off the path and head for the station tearoom.
 This has been an institution for decades and, apparently has always been privately run.
 In the old days, the breakfast and luncheon baskets supplied to passengers were legendary.
 Today’s café is one of these places that communicates its way of doing things by lots of notices, especially about where to leave your rucksack.

-It also has this charming instruction, above.
+It also has this charming instruction, left.

 No, I wouldn’t dream of taking my socks off in a café, would you?
 The shortbread was nice though.
-Anyway, we had time to observe all this as the 1021 service seemed to have vanished, so there was lots of time to admire the hills all around.
+Anyway, we had time to observe all this as the 10.21 service seemed to have vanished, so there was lots of time to admire the hills all around.
 Eventually, a service did arrive and my wife went on her journey.
 No explanation was forthcoming but the scenery was stunning, and the train full of appreciative visitors.

 Here’s a thought.
 Once, I was on a Caledonian MacBrayne ferry when the skipper announced that there were whales on the starboard bow.‘We think they’re minkes’.
 Everyone rushed to the rail to gawp at the cetaceans.
 That was a kind of engagement, an enhancing of the experience of the journey.
-Now imagine an announcement on the Fort William train telling visitors to look out for a large herd of deer; or maybe offering a quick quote from RL Stevenson’s ‘Kidnapped’ as the train nosed out on to Rannoch Moor….or further on, beyond Fort William, telling passengers when they were close to the actual place where Bonnie Prince Charlie first landed on mainland Scotland.
+Now imagine an announcement on the Fort William train telling visitors to look out for a large herd of deer; or maybe offering a quick quote from RL Stevenson’s ‘Kidnapped’ as the train nosed out on to Rannoch Moor…or further on, beyond Fort William, telling passengers when they were close to the actual place where Bonnie Prince Charlie first landed on mainland Scotland.
 But that isn’t really ScotRail’s job and maybe it would annoy the regular travellers.

-Return to the main places to visit in Scotland page.
+- Return to the main places to visit in Scotland page.